Richienb/virusshare-hashes/README.md

 - Python 2.x or newer.
 - An internet connection.
-- Avalible disk space.
+- Available disk space.
 10MB (not including Python) should be more than enough; at the time of writing the generated file is only 4.13MB big.

 #### How to do it